Access roles are not inherited

 Policy.yaml as shown in attached document.

-Updated by Andreas Förthner about 11 years ago
+Updated by Andreas Förthner over 11 years ago

 - Category set to Security